bonitasoft/bonita-ui-designer/backend/README.md

     * 404 Page {pageId} not found

 #### Save a page model
     PUT /rest/pages/{pageId}
+    with =>
     BODY json representation of the model of the page

 * Response : N/A